A novel family of beta mixture models for the differential analysis of DNA methylation data: an application to prostate cancer: Introduction

-In many studies, thresholds of \textit{beta} values are subjectively selected to identify the three methylation states \cite{ChenXin}.
-A \textit{beta} value $<0.2$ is often used to suggest hypomethylation of a CpG site whereas a value $>0.8$ is used to suggest hypermethylation.
-This is because the \textit{beta} values within the interval [0.2,0.8] are approximately linearly related to the \textit{M}-values \cite{Du}.
-An objective approach to determining thresholds between methylation states is required.
+In many methylation array studies, thresholds of \textit{beta} values are subjectively selected to identify the three methylation states.
+For instance, \cite{ChenXin} deemed a CpG site to be hypomethylated if its \textit{beta} value was $<0.2$ and hypermethylated if its \textit{beta} value was $>0.8$, while \cite{men2017identification} employed $0.3$ and $0.7$ as thresholds.
+Such subjective selection of thresholds may increase the likelihood of false positives and negatives, leading to incorrect inference and necessitating an objective approach to determining methylation state thresholds.

-For bounded data, a transformation-based approach to density estimation using the Gaussian mixture model has been proposed \cite{GMDEB}.
-The bounded data are first transformed using a range-power transformation, and then the density is estimated using the Gaussian mixture model.
-While this approach makes the use of Gaussian mixture models feasible for bounded data, the results are less biologically interpretable than if the untransformed data had been modelled directly.